dragee/dragee.github.io/docs/bound.md

 ### Factories:

-You can use one of existing bound factories or create your own `bound` function
+You can use one of existing bound functions or create your own

 ```javascript
 Dragee.bound.toElement(element, parent)